-Romanian papanasi recipe with sour cream and jam, or fried cheese doughnuts, a dessert that tastes like heaven, and we are so proud of.
+Romanian papanasi recipe with sour cream and jam, or fried no-yeast cheese doughnuts, a dessert that tastes like heaven, and we are so proud of.
 It only takes a few ingredients to put it together, but be sure that everybody will fall in love with them.

 I’m so happy to be taking part in Natascha’s Around the world recipe challenge where you can find some fantastic recipes from different countries.
 Natascha is the amazing blogger behind Natascha’s Palace, do check her blog for some delicious dishes, she is a great cook.
 I was delighted to see that Romanian Donuts Papanasi were on her list, and, since they are such an appetising Romanian dessert, I really had to give them a try.